 - LING 400 Survey of Linguistic Method and Theory

 Students who only have 15 credits of language must take 35 credits from Area-Related Humanities & Social Science Courses requirement, for a total of 50 credits towards the major.
+If you have questions about whether or not a different out-of-department class counts towards the Korean major, please contact an advisor.

 Courses taken to satisfy the language requirement may not be used simultaneously to satisfy the area-related humanities and social sciences requirement of the major.